dkiang/PromptVault/README.md

 - Hidden prompts are completely separate from regular prompts
 - Lock icon changes to 🔓 when unlocked
 - Switching away from hidden view automatically locks it again
+- Creating prompts in hidden mode automatically sets them as hidden

-### Dark Mode
+### Dark Mode & UI

-Click the "Toggle Dark Mode" button in the sidebar to switch between light and dark themes.
-Your preference is automatically saved.
+- Click "Toggle Dark Mode" button in the sidebar to switch themes
+- **Rainbow color scheme**: All buttons use distinct colors for easy identification
+- Persistent theme preference across sessions
+- Fully responsive design for desktop and mobile

 ## Development